superlinked/VectorHub/docs/use_cases/knowledge_graphs.md

 Knowledge Graphs (KGs), by encoding real-world entities and their connections, overcome the above deficiencies of pure vector search.
 KGs enable complex, multi-hop reasoning, across diverse data sources, thereby representing a more comprehensive understanding of the knowledge space.

-Let's take a closer look at how we can combine vector embeddings and knowledge graphs, fusing surface-level semantics, structured knowledge, and logic to unlock new levels of reasoning, accuracy, and explanatory ability in LLMs.
+Let's take a closer look at how we can combine vector embeddings and KGs, fusing surface-level semantics, structured knowledge, and logic to unlock new levels of reasoning, accuracy, and explanatory ability in LLMs.

-We start by exploring the inherent weaknesses of relying on vector search in isolation, and then show how to combine knowledge graphs and embeddings complementarily, to overcome the limitations of each.
+We start by exploring the inherent weaknesses of relying on vector search in isolation, and then show how to combine KGs and embeddings complementarily, to overcome the limitations of each.

 ## RAG Vector Search: process and limits